By the end of the program, we expect that participants will:

 - Advocate for socially accountable solutions.

-- Be familiar with different theoretical change approaches, and be able to apply change theory in their own contexts.
+- Explore different theoretical change approaches, and be able to apply change theory in their own contexts.

 - Use appreciative inquiry principles to create a portrait of organizational strengths and change need, and determine where the capstone initiative naturally aligns to enable success.